Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 \begin{proof} Let $\ell\leq m$, and assume there is a non-trivial coset path $v_1,\alpha_1,\dots,\alpha_\ell,v_\ellp$ of length~$\ell$ from $v=v_1$ to $u=v_\ellp$.
 First, any non-trivial coset path has at least length~2.
 Second, we can assume that the path is an inner coset path by Lemma~\ref{cor:shortIsNontrivial} since~$G$ is sufficiently acyclic.
 This contradicts our assumption.
 Thus, $d(v,u)>m$. \end{proof}

 The original motivation for this distance stems from~\cite{CO17}.
-The central problem in this work is to play \EF games on Kripke structures that were based on \ca graphs and their complex overlapping edge patterns w.r.t.\ cosets.
-To win an \EF game, one must be able to control distances, in some sense, between multiple vertices of a structure.
-In their case Kripke structures that are based on \ca graphs one needs to find a suitable measure of distance first.
-As it turns out, the one from Definition~\ref{def:distance} suffices.
+The central problem there is to play \EF games on \ca graphs with their complex overlapping edge patterns w.r.t.\ cosets.
+To win an \EF game, one must be able to control distances between multiple vertices of a structure.
+In the case of \ca graphs one needs to find a suitable measure of distance first.
+The one from Definition~\ref{def:distance} suffices.